By Philippa, Communications team

 4. The Azure card to be replaced with cash.

-Our clients at the end of the asylum process are being forced into poverty and hunger due to problems using this payment card – just read the damning evidence in our report here.
+Our clients at the end of the asylum process are being forced into poverty and hunger due to problems using this payment card.
 Is it too much to ask that the card is replaced with cash, so that people can buy enough food to feed themselves and their families?
 And in the meantime, why not make the card more flexible so that people can get value for money and buy food that meets their needs?

 5. The right to work for asylum seekers.